Cluster

 geosearch(mixed $key, array|string $position, array|int|float $shape, string $unit, array $options = [])

-Search a geospacial sorted set for members in various ways.
+Search a geospatial sorted set for members in various ways.

 Cluster|int|false